vackosar/vackosar.github.io/_posts/2022-04-10-googles-pathways-language-model-and-chain-of-thought.md

 ## Explanation Using Chain-of-Thought Prompting
-- right reasons for the answer?
+- right reasons for the right answer?
 - interpretability may be desired output
 - 2-shot prompting with greedy decoding (deterministic)
 - not in paper: I added GPT-3, results with zero-temperature